IBM-EPBL/IBM-Project-5992-1658821742/README.md

 * Know how to pre-process/clean the data using different data pre-processing techniques.

 * Know how to build a web application using the Flask framework.
+# Project Flow

+The user interacts with the UI (User Interface) to choose the image.
+The chosen image analyzed by the model which is integrated with flask application.
+The Xception Model analyzes the image, then the prediction is showcased on the Flask UI.

+To accomplish this

+Data Collection
+Data Preprocessing
+Model Building
+Cloudant DB
+Application Building

 # TECHNICAL ARCHITECTURE
 ![image](https://user-images.githubusercontent.com/113235181/202856321-45c7f265-6ee9-422e-8682-2c1dbe294230.png)